-When In Doubt, Roast a Chicken.
+When in Doubt, Roast a Chicken.

 In a world filled with recipes, it’s still every cook’s dilemma – what to make?
+My stock answer is: Easy Roast Chicken.

 When you need something easy yet delectably delicious.
 Quick enough for weeknights yet fancy enough for company.